-Using frame sync triggering in dual trace chopped mode may result in interference, so here the dual trace alternate mode should be chosen.
+Using frame sync triggering in dual trace chopped mode may result in interference, then the dual trace alternate mode should be chosen.
 It may also be necessary to turn the readout off.

 In order to achieve frame sync pulse triggering call MODE, select video signal triggering and then FILTER to select frame triggering.
 It may be selected further whether "all", "only even" or "only odd" half frames shall trigger.
 Of course, the correct tv standard must be selected first of all (625/50 or 525/60).
+The time have setting should be adapted with 2 ms/cm a com

-The time base setting should be selected to suit, with 2 ms/cm a complete half frame will be displayed.
+The time base setting should be adapted, with 2 ms/cm a complete half frame will be displayed.
 Frame sync pulses consist of several pulses with a half line rep rate.